lindacom/LAMP/README.md

 2. Log into the machine
 3. Set up the LAMP stack - Linux, Apache, MySQL, PHP using the command line
 4. Open, check and run the servers
+5. Make Mysql installation secure
-5. Test installation
+6. Test installation
-6. Install Wordpress in the LAMP environment
+7. Install Wordpress in the LAMP environment

 Installing a virtual box
 ========